Defence against adversarial attacks using classical and quantum-enhanced Boltzmann machines: Conclusions and discussion

-Other than the D-Wave quantum annealer, there are currently other choices of analog sampling platforms.
+Other than the D-Wave quantum annealer, there are currently further choices of analog sampling platforms.
 For example, degenerate optical parametric oscillators can simulate an Ising model, with the desired belief that they do not suffer from sparse connectivity~\cite{qnncloud2017qnn}.
 Furthermore, fully classical application-specific integrated circuits are being tested for digital annealing~\cite{fujitsu2017digitalannealer}.
-It will be interesting to see if the robustness achieved with the D-Wave quantum annealer applies to other hardware technologies.
+It is interesting to see if the robustness achieved with the D-Wave quantum annealer applies to other hardware technologies, which would indicate that the improvements are indeed consequence of the use of PGMs in classification, rather than of some other feature of quantum annealing.